Updated 07/2025

 Yuma County Conforming Loan Limits

-Loans that are greater than $726,200 are called “Jumbo” mortgages.
+Loans that are greater than the limit of $806,500 are classified as jumbo loans.
 They will usually have higher rates than loans at or below the conforming loan limit.
 These limits, however, do not determine how much money you can borrow.
 This figure is based on a buyer’s gross monthly income and current credit and debt commitments.